A partition function framework for estimating logical error curves in stabilizer codes: Introduction

 In Section~\ref{SuccessRates} we define maximum partition function decoders and probabilistic partition function decoders, and show that their success rates are measured by the decoding probability and the order probability, respectively.
 We discuss under which conditions a maximum partition function decoder could reach optimality even away from the Nishimori line.

 In Section~\ref{FKT_results_section} we present numerical results for the toric code under bitflip noise, using the FKT algorithm to compute the relevant partition functions.
-We demonstrate that the decoding probability and order probability give estimates of the success rates of ML, MP and dMP decoders, and that about 75\% fewer samples are required to reach a given confidence interval compared to estimation by counting the number of decoder failures.
+We demonstrate that the decoding probability and order probability give estimates of the success rates of ML, MP and dMP decoders, and that significantly fewer samples are required to reach a given confidence interval compared to estimation by counting the number of decoder failures.
+The relative required sample size depends on $p$ and $d$, and decreases in the low noise regime, making estimation through partition function ratios especially useful where regular sampling struggles.
 Comparing the dMP and ML thresholds, we see that the maximum partition function decodability boundary is reentrant in the Random Bond Ising Model.

 In Section~\ref{BiasDegeneracyEnsemblingMatching} we focus on the zero temperature limit, and compare to matching based decoders.
 We discuss the role of boundary conditions and the parity of the code distance in determining the effect of degeneracy.
 We show how these factors influence the amount of improvement observed from ensembling compared to regular MWPM in the toric code, unrotated surface code and rotated surface code, using the \texttt{PyMatching}~\cite{higgott2025} implementation of MWPM.\@ We also discuss bias, both in MWPM and in ensembling.
+In addition to regular bitflip noise, we briefly discuss the effects of degeneracy and bias for a noise model focusing on hook errors in the ``bare ancilla'' syndrome extraction circuit, as well as for combined bitflip and readout noise.

-Finally, in Section~\ref{StrongEnsembling}, we turn to non-uniform bitflip noise in the toric code, drawing qubit error rates from a uniform distribution with varying standard deviations.
+In Section~\ref{StrongEnsembling}, we turn to non-uniform bitflip noise in the toric code, drawing qubit error rates from a uniform distribution with varying standard deviations.
 We estimate MP, dMP and ML performance from the relevant partition functions, as well as the improvement from ensembling over regular MWPM using \texttt{PyMatching}.
 We see that all decoding strategies perform better under non-uniform noise than under uniform noise with the same mean error rate, and that MP and dMP decoders now perform identically.
 Additionally, we see that the performance gains from ensembling decrease as the standard deviation is increased.

+Finally, in Section~\ref{ColorCode}, we briefly consider the color code under bitflip and depolarizing noise, focusing on the Nishimori line.
+In this setting, we use tensor network methods to estimate the partition functions.
+The results again indicate that the efficiency gain from estimating logical error rates via partition function ratios, instead of counting decoder failures, increases in the low noise regime, although limitations in reaching lower $p$ and larger $d$ make the observed gain less dramatic in the depolarizing case.